Welcome, and thank you for being here.

 - Can interact with other medications

-👉 Misuse can contribute to antibiotic resistance, making infections harder to treat.
+👉 Misuse of levofloxacin can contribute to antibiotic resistance, making infections harder to treat, but safety medication practices and responsible antibiotic use can bring about drugs effectiveness.

 🧪 Drug Class and Components